-All individuals with type 1 diabetes will require ongoing FP10 prescriptions for CBG testing (lancets and strips).
+All individuals with type 1 diabetes will require ongoing FP10 prescriptions for capillary blood glucose (CBG) testing kit (lancets and strips).
 This is to ensure a safe mechanism of glucose testing is available should the CGM device or reader fail/be damaged/lost, and to facilitate glucose testing when use of the CGM device is not appropriate.
 Some CGM devices also require additional adjunctive blood glucose testing, testing for calibration, or to confirm hypoglycaemia.
-In addition, for individuals with diabetes who drive group 1 vehicles (motorbikes, cars and light vehicles), the Driver and Vehicle Licensing Agency (DVLA) rules state that those with interstitial glucose monitoring systems (rtCGM or isCGM) may need to carry out CBG testing in certain circumstances.
+In addition, for individuals with diabetes who drive group 1 vehicles (motorbikes, cars and light vehicles), the Driver and Vehicle Licensing Agency (DVLA) rules state that those with interstitial glucose monitoring systems (rtCGM or isCGM) may need to carry out CBG testing in certain circumstances .
 Individuals with type 1 diabetes who drive group 2 vehicles cannot rely on interstitial glucose testing before or whilst driving and will require ongoing regular FP10 prescriptions for CBG testing kit (lancets and strips).

 It is not expected that the requirement for blood glucose test strips should be excessive.
 On average we expect people living with type 1 diabetes who are using CGM devices to require approximately 200 strips per year however some individuals may require more, particularly if their CGM device requires adjunctive capillary blood glucose testing for calibration or confirmation, to confirm hypoglycaemia or in line with driving requirements.
-The quantity required should be jointly reviewed regularly by the prescriber and the individual with type 1 diabetes to ensure an appropriate number of test strips and lancets are prescribed.
-Please note: once opened, most test strips have an expiry date of between 3-6months dependent on the brand and therefore it is recommended not to prescribe more than 3 months of test strips at any one time.
+The quantity required should be regularly jointly reviewed by the prescriber and the individual with type 1 diabetes to ensure an appropriate number of test strips and lancets are prescribed.
+Community pharmacy colleagues should check with the individual if additional test strips and lancets are required at the time of dispensing and raise any concerns with over or under use/prescribing with the GP practice.